Guegoolithus: History

 Guegoolithus was first discovered in 2000 by Spanish paleontologists Olga Amo-Sanjuán, José Ignacio Canudo, and Gloria Cuenca-Bescós, though it was described as an oospecies of Macroolithus.
 In 2008, a paper suggested that "M." turolensis be used as an index fossil for fossil sites in the Sistema Ibérico, because they are easily identifiable and always found in rocks of Hauterivian-Barremian age.
 An analysis in 2014 by Miguel Moreno-Azanza, José Ignacio Canudo, and José Manuel Gasca found that in fact, "M." turolensis is not an elongatoolithid, but instead belongs in Spheroolithidae, and named a new oogenus for it: Guegoolithus.
 In 2016, Moreno-Azanza and several of his colleagues reported the discovery of a new fossil site in La Rioja, Spain, which included eggs assigned to Guegoolithus.
 Since this site is somewhat older than the Barremian age of the previously reported Guegoolithus fossils, Moreno et al. rejected the idea of using them as index fossils.

 Classification

 While it was previously considered an oospecies of Macroolithus in the oofamily Elongatoolithidae, Guegoolithus is now considered a spheroolithid because of the similarities of microstructure, ultrastructure, and ornamentation.
 It contains a single oospecies: G. turolensis.
-Unfortunately, relationships within Spheroolithidae are not well known because of the unclear definitions of Spheroolithus and Speroolithidae.
+Relationships within Spheroolithidae are not well known because of the unclear definitions of Spheroolithus and Speroolithidae.